 Conveniently located near Colonial Williamsburg and Busch Gardens, Great Wolf Lodge Williamsburg features a six-story Howlin’ Tornado water slide, Wolf Rider Wipeout body surfing simulator, wave pool, lazy river, and Fort Mackenzie interactive treehouse (with obligatory dump bucket).

-There’s also plenty of dry land activities, including MagiQuest, a ropes course, bowling, a 4D theater, Northern Lights Arcade, and Build-A-Bear Workshop.
+There’s also plenty of dry land activities, including MagiQuest, a ropes course, bowling, a 4D theater, Northern Lights Arcade, and Build-A-Bear Workshop at this Great Wolf Lodge location.
 Little kids will enjoy the Clock Tower Show, story time, and PJ parties.
 And when the family’s ready to tuck into a meal, Loose Moose Bar & Grill offers an all-you-can-eat breakfast and dinner buffet.

 The lodge that started them all, Great Wolf Lodge Wisconsin Dells opened in the southern Wisconsin water park mecca in 1997 and pioneered the all-under-one-roof family recreational resort concept.
 At more than 20 years old, it’s still going strong with a 76,000-square-foot indoor water park made up of slides, pools, splash grounds, and lazy rivers.
 Dry land attractions feature multiple versions of MagiQuest, PJ parties, a clock tower animatronics show, and craft giveaways.